anthony-firn/DREAM/README.md

 ### DREAM Community
 DREAM's strength lies in its community.
 We are a collective of developers, researchers, enthusiasts, and end-users from all around the world.
 Our collective efforts drive the continual evolution of DREAM.
 We encourage everyone to contribute, no matter how small the contribution might seem.
 Every idea, every line of code, and every minute spent on DREAM brings us closer to our shared vision.

+## 👍 Contributing
+We would love for you to contribute to the evolution of DREAM!
+Please check out our [Contributing Guide](link to the contributing guide) for guidelines about how to proceed.
+Everyone is welcome to contribute, and we value every contribution.

+---

+🤝 **Thank you for joining us on this journey towards democratizing AGI.
+Your support means the world to us!** 🌏